HmBloqued/HmBloqued/README.md

-- 👋 Hi, I’m @HmBloqued
+- 👋 Hi, I’m Timothée Laffra
-- 👀 I’m interested in Front-End developpement
+- 👀 I’m mostly interested in Front-End developpement
 - 🌱 I’m currently learning Java
-- 📫 How to reach me - instagram : @tlaffra
+- 📫 How to reach me - linkedin : @tlaffra

 <!---
 HmBloqued/HmBloqued is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.